-The managers of companies communicate with outside parties through the submission of financial reporting, so as to make it possible for outside investors to have a firm basis for their stock assessments and investment decisions.
-Therefore, financial reporting represent a cornerstone in the provision of firm-specific information to investors (Bushman and Smith, 2003).
-However, managers and company insiders can make all kinds of efforts that can cloud the financial reporting, or, in other words, manage the earnings reports so as not to reflect the actual condition and performance of the company (Leuz et al., 2003; Bergstresser and Philippon, 2006).
+The managers of companies communicate with outside parties through the submission of financial reporting, so as to make it possible for outside investors to have a firm basi 24 their stock assessments and investment decisions.
+Therefore, financial reporting represent a cornerstone in the provision of firm-specific information to investes (Bushman and Smith, 2003).
+However, managers and company insiders can make all kinds of efforts that can cloud the financial reporting, 10 in other words, manage the earnings reports so as not to reflect the actual condition and performance of the company (Leuz et al., 2003; Bergstresser and Philippon, 2006).
 Hutton et al. (2009) examined the effect of the opacity of financial reports on stock price synchronicity in US.
-They found that companies that deliver more opaque financial reports are less transparent or more opaque, little firm-specific information is available to outside investors.
-Furthermore, Song (2015) finds that the impact of accounting disclosures on stock price synchronicity is more visible in companies that have higher state level investor protection.
+They found that companies that deliver more opaque financial reports have a higher level of stock price synchronicity.
+When a company's financial reports are less transparent or more opaque, little firmspecific information is available to outside investors.
+Furthermore, Song (2015) finds that the impact of accounting disclosures on stock price synchronicity is more visible in companies that have higher state level 37 estor protection.
 The following hypothesis has therefore been formulated: